KrauseFx/krausefx.com/_posts/2025-02-22-how-we-used-llms-to-help-us-find-the-perfect-piece-of-land-for-our-future-home.md

 end
 ```

-Once the website is ready, we'd just take a screenshot of the full page, and save the HTML to have access to it later:
+Once the website is ready, we just took a screenshot of the full page, and save the HTML to have access to it later:

 ```ruby
 # Take a screenshot of the full page